Grawnya/spotify-song-recommendations/README.md

 The line is longer than the 79 characters that PEP8 typically allows.

 **Resolution:**
-PEP8 claims that the user can ignore the rule in special circumstances e.g. not to break up a link and can use # noqa at the end of the line.
+PEP8 claims that the user can ignore the rule in special circumstances e.g. not to break up a link and can use `# noqa` at the end of the line.

-\
-&nbsp;

-## Unresolved
-None – but attempted to create a leaderboard, but when running the game nested arrays were obtained as results, which led to the creation of lots of rows in a table rather than only the top 5 results.
-Due to submission deadline approaching, I opted to leave out feature, but it will be added in the future.

 ### `KeyboardInterrupt` Value Obtained when `ctrl` + `C` in the Application
 **Problem:**
-Every time the user presses ctrl + C, the application automatically stops, which isn’t useful if the user tries to copy the Google Sheet link without following the provided instructions.
+Every time the user presses `ctrl` + `C`, the application automatically stops, which isn’t useful if the user tries to copy the Google Sheet link without following the provided instructions.

 **Cause:**
 `ctrl` + `C` automatically stops the script from running.